YukunJ/Listen-Attend-Spell-Implementation/README.md

 #### Where to get the data?

-Since the data is too big to be put on the github, we packaged the data source and upload it to google drive for download ([link](https://drive.google.com/file/d/19EPsCrQwdvPoezw7UV_c47Qykyij8T1s/view?usp=sharing)).
-Please unzip the file and put the files on the ```data/``` folder.
+Since the data is too big to be put on the github, we package the data source and upload it to google drive for download ([link](https://drive.google.com/file/d/19EPsCrQwdvPoezw7UV_c47Qykyij8T1s/view?usp=sharing)).
+Please unzip the file and put the files in the ```data/``` folder.

 ---